Rudi Johnson

-Burudi Ali Johnson (born October 1, 1979) is an American former professional football player who was a running back for eight seasons in the National Football League (NFL).
-He was drafted by the Cincinnati Bengals in the fourth round of the 2001 NFL Draft.
+Burudi Ali Johnson (October 1, 1979 – September 23, 2025) was an American professional football player who was a running back for eight seasons in the National Football League (NFL), primarily with the Cincinnati Bengals.
+He played college football for the Auburn Tigers and was selected by the Bengals in the fourth round of the 2001 NFL draft.

-Johnson was selected to the Pro Bowl with the Bengals in 2004 after leading the AFC team in rushing.
+Johnson was selected to the Pro Bowl with the Bengals in 2004 after leading the team in rushing.
 He employed a bruising style of hard-nosed running that earned him the nickname the "Auburn Rambler."

 Early life

-Johnson was born in Petersburg, Virginia, approximately 30 miles south of Richmond.
-His first name, "Burudi", is Swahili and means "cool'" and his middle name "Ali" represents his family's respect and admiration for Muhammad Ali.
+Johnson was born in Ettrick, Virginia, on October 1, 1979.
 He began playing football at the age of six with the Ettrick Trojans of the Chesterfield Quarterback League.
 During his high school career, he played on both offense and defense for the Thomas Dale Knights under head coach Victor Williams, following in the footsteps of Ken Oxendine and William Henderson.
 During his career, he broke the school's rushing record which was held by his friend, mentor and coach, Henry Jefferson.

 After graduation, he enrolled at Butler Community College in El Dorado, Kansas.